Azure/Industrial-IoT/docs/code-structure.md

 [Home](readme.md)

-The Industrial-IoT repository includes all Azure Industrial IoT platform components:
+The Industrial-IoT repository includes all Azure Industrial IoT Platform components:

 * **Api**
   The Api folder contains projects and nuget packages that represent the API of the included Microservices.
 It also includes a handy Command Line Interface to excercise these APIs.